 WordPress Uploader can work perfectly when your server allows modifying the ”upload” directory.
 But sometimes, web hosting companies can have issues with that, especially, those with Softaculous auto-installer.
 In the meantime, you can get this problem when migrating from servers and web-hosting companies, your new host can find issues with the Uploader file permissions in WordPress.

 Luckily, this issue can be solved in simple steps.
 All you have to do is to edit the ”upload” file permission to ”777”.
 It’s better to make it ”555”.
 But, it will never work with servers with Softaculous, or it works, but, with issues.

 Of course, you should change the settings back to their original value, that’s important for security.
 So, let’s change it together.

-If you don’t have cPanel, you have to apply the following tutorial, but after reading how to use FileZilla for your website.
-It’s a simple FTP software that will connect to your server, and let you manage all files.
+If you don’t have cPanel, you have to apply the following tutorial, it’s a simple FTP software that will connect to your server, and let you manage all files.

 Login to your cPanel account, then, locate ”File manager”.
 You will get a pop-up window to select the website that you want to use.

 Then, you get the site files, find the ”wp-content” directory as the below screenshot.